bahossdev/Note-Tracker/README.md

 # Note Tracker
-📝 An application that helps user organize and store their tasks and thoughts.
+📝 An application that helps users organize and store their tasks and thoughts.

 ## Description
 This web application streamlines note-taking for small business owners.
 Leveraging Express.js, the app allows users to effortlessly manage their notes, offering features such as creating new notes, saving them with a single click, viewing existing notes, and deleting notes when needed.